priyadarsh99/MachineLearning-Projects/README.md

 3.)
 Titanic Project Using Logistic Regression as well as SVM Model .(Note: Dealing with missing values by removing those rows)

 4.)
-Using Median to Fill the Missing Values in Titanic Project Using Logistic Regression as well as SVM Model.
+"Using Median to Fill the Missing Values" in Titanic Project Using Logistic Regression as well as SVM Model.